BenderRobotics/brest/README.md

 ## Branching strategy
 Beacause Brest is a relatively small project, it uses a very basic branching strategy.
-All feature branches keep their history and merge into the 'devel' branch the regular way.
+All feature branches keep their history and merge into the 'devel' branch the as merge-commits.
-If there has been a commit in the 'devel' branch while the feature branch was under development, the procedure is to merge 'devel' into the feature branch to update changes and when the feature branch development is over, it can be merged with 'devel'
+If there has been a commit in the 'devel' branch while the feature branch was under development, the procedure is to merge 'devel' into the feature branch (as a merge-commit) to update changes and when the feature branch development is over, it can be merged with 'devel'.

 ## Versioning strategy
 Release versioning: